Backlogged orders as shoppers get close-up look at Apple Watch

 Sales estimates for 2015 vary widely.
 Piper Jaffray predicts 8 million units and Global Securities Research forecasts 40 million.
 By comparison, Apple sold nearly 200 million iPhones last year.

-Apple's watch is widely expected to outsell those by Samsung, Sony Corp and Fitbit.
+Apple's watch is widely expected to outsell those by Samsung (005930.KS), Sony Corp (6758.T) and Fitbit.
 It will likely account for 55 percent of global smartwatch shipments this year, according to Societe Generale.

 "Apple will outsell its wearable rivals by a very wide margin but it will do this on the power of its brand and its design alone," independent technology analyst Richard Windsor said.